Art-Sells/Arells/Build-Notes.md

 - - - Enter information (exporting modal = false) (if one or more fields are empty)
 - - - Send more Bitcoin (exporting modal = false) (refer to Bitcoin Page for fee limit)
 - Reloads modules every 5 minutes (price, wallet, and losses animation css) from coin gecko API wrapper?
-- all prices and wallet values structured like so: 1,000,000, Bitcoin Amount based on how many Sats?

 ### Buy
 - (B) Price